Finding a home - First time buyer

 Step 9: Completion and final inspection

-• Final Payment: Upon completion, you’ll pay the remaining balance (typically via your mortgage lender), and the developer will hand over the keys.
+• Final payment: Upon completion, you’ll pay the remaining balance (typically via your mortgage lender), and the developer will hand over the keys.

 Step 10: Post completion support